Dynamic DNS keeps DNS records automatically up to date when an IP address changes.

 Q-What is the difference between dynamic DNS (DDNS) and DNS?

 A- Dynamic DNS is a feature of DNS.
 Early DNS systems were static and the IP addresses and name mapping were entered manually.
-Dynamic DNS updates the Name- IP mappings automatically when it changes.
+Dynamic DNS updates the Name- IP mappings automatically when the IP address changes.

 Q- How do I find my external IP address?